AGNC-Lab/Quad/README.md

 ## Compiling

-Install Eigen3 and set the path to FindEigen3.cmake to CMAKE_MODULE_PATH by appending the following line SET(CMAKE_MODULE_PATH /path/to FindEigen3.cmake) before find_package(Eigen3 REQUIRED) in CmakeLists.txt.
+Install Eigen3 and set the path to FindEigen3.cmake to CMAKE_MODULE_PATH by appending the following line SET(CMAKE_MODULE_PATH /path/to FindEigen3.cmake) before find_package(Eigen3 REQUIRED) in CMakeLists.txt.

 Install the cross-compiler: